 The physicists that cling to the cause-and-effect determinism demonstrate the power of nature’s hoodwink.
-We are neurologically set up to see things that way, obviously, which makes non-locality such a mind blowing view.
-The Taoist view expressed in chapter one, These two are the same, but diverge in name as they issue forth, and chapter two, Thus Something and Nothing produce each other, would seem to slams the door shut on cause-and-effect.
-Cause-and-effect offers a more linear view of reality, while “produce each other” gives us a circular one.
-One, I might add, which is much more consistent with “quantum weirdness”.
-It is fascinating how folks many millennia ago, with only their ‘gut senses’ guiding them, could realize back then what modern scientists with high tech instrumentation can now verify.
-Like I said, seeing through nature’s hoodwink takes time, and having the verification certainly helps.
+We are neurologically set up to see things that way, obviously, which makes non-locality such a mind-blowing view.
+The Taoist view expressed in chapter 1, These two are the same, but diverge in name as they issue forth, and chapter 2, Thus Something and Nothing produce each other, would seem to slam the door shut on ‘cause-and-effect’.
+‘Cause-and-effect’ offers a linear view of reality, while “produce each other” offers a circular one.
+One I might add that is more consistent with “quantum weirdness”.
+It is fascinating how folks millennia ago, with only intuition guiding them, could realize what modern scientists with high tech instrumentation can now verify.
+Seeing through nature’s hoodwink takes time, and having the verification certainly helps.

 “The particles and fields are very, very crude statistical descriptions,” Hooft says.
 “Those particles and those fields are not true representatives of what’s really going on.”